-There is a further complication, owing to the term provisional measure.
-This is also derived from the WTO/SPS Agreement.
-What characterizes a provisional measure is not so much that it is applied in an emergency situation, but that it is applied on account of a risk which has not been technically justified.
+There is a further complication, owing to the term provisional measure as is also derived from the WTO/SPS Agreement.
+What characterizes a provisional measure is not so much that it is applied in an emergency situation, but that it is temporarily applied on account of a pest risk which has not been fully technically justified.
 An emergency measure may or may not be a provisional measure.
-If it is applied in relation to a risk which can be technically justified immediately (for example, the discovery that a new commodity can serve as a pathway for a quarantine pest), it is not a provisional measure.
-If it is applied to a newly detected pest of unknown importance, then it is a provisional measure.
-Provisional measures are of course "subject to full technical justification as soon as possible" (and it is the importing country which has to provide this).
+If an emergency measure is applied in relation to a pest risk which can be technically justified immediately (for example, the discovery that a new commodity can serve as a pathway for a quarantine pest), it is not a provisional measure.
+If an emergency measure is applied to a newly detected pest of unknown importance, then it is a provisional measure.
+Provisional measures are of course "subject to review and full technical justification as soon as possible" in order to determine the future regulatory status of the pest and appropriate phytosanitary measures.